 Mitchell Kleckner, JHU Class of '22, Environmental Engineering

 Alvin Modin, JHU PhD student, Physics

-Vince Protani, JHU MS student, Environmental Engineering and Science
+Vince Protani, JHU MS student, Environmental Planning and Management

 Douwe Schipper, JHU PhD student, History of Science

 Hale Şirin, JHU PhD student, Comparative Thought and Literature

 Audrey Ting, JHU Class of '22, Environmental Science and Public Health